Die geheimnisvolle Villa

 Die geheimnisvolle Villa (lit.
 'The Secret-Filled Villa') is a 1914 silent German detective film directed by Joe May and starring Ernst Reicher.
 It is the first in the series starring the fictional gentleman detective Stuart Webbs, modelled on Sherlock Holmes.
-It also features Werner Krauss.
+It also features Werner Krauss and May's wife Mia May and their daughter Eva May.

 It was made at Continental-Kunstfilm's studios at 123 Chausseestraße, Berlin, and premièred at the Union-Theater Kammerlichtspiele cinema (later the Tauentzien Palast).